 Affect Channels – Allows the user to specify which channels are going to be affected by the transparency of the material

-Color Only – The transparency will affect only the RGB channel of the final render.
+Color Only – The transparency affects only the RGB channel of the final render.

-Color+alpha – This will cause the material to transmit the alpha of the refracted objects, instead of displaying an opaque alpha.
+Color+alpha – This causes the material to transmit the alpha of the refracted objects, instead of displaying an opaque alpha.

-All channels – All channels and render elements will be affected by the transparency of the material.
+All channels – All channels and render elements are affected by the transparency of the material.